pdm-project/pdm/README.md

 ### Alternative Installation Methods

-If you are on MacOS and using `homebrew`, install it by:
+If you are on macOS and using `homebrew`, install it by:

 ```bash
 brew install pdm